Hammerling-Research-Group/placement/README.md

     zip_ref.extractall(os.path.expanduser("~/Desktop/placement")) # or wherever you'd like to store the code
 ```

+## Usage

+Once `placement` is local, ensure that input data is properly defined.
+Examples of this structure along with code that can be adapted to user-specific needs are included in Jupyter Notebooks in `./demo`.

+Once input data are developed, run each of the three core scripts in sequence:

+  - `simulate_concentrations.py`
+  - `evaluate_detection.py`
+  - `optimization.py`

+Of note, the optimization step calls `PORSS.py`, which contains the core function used in optimization.

+In the current architecture, output data from running this process will be sent to `./demo/output_data/`.
+Users may easily update these paths if desired.

 ## (Evolving) Package Structure

 *Note*: structuring according to requirements for submission to pypi, as well as in line with package best practices.